The Star-Spangled Songbook: The 1930s

 Andrew is also a member of the Philadelphia Society for Psychoanalytic Psychology

-Looking for some stress relief in the New Year?
+Looking for some stress relief?

 Join us to color!
 The practice generates wellness, quietness and also stimulates brain areas related to motor skills, the senses, and creativity.
 Drop in & join us!
 Supplies provided!